South Campus Housing & Dining Project

 Contact Rachel Aho, firstname.lastname@example.org for any questions of clarifications.

 *HRE reserves the right to select any or none of the submittals.

 Submission will be open until, 01.31.2019, 10:00 AM.
 Students may submit art entries by dropping off a flash drive containing the art piece to Rachel Aho, HRE office, Benchmark Plaza, Building 822, 5 Heritage Center or through uploading to the online website.
-The online submission form will be activated on this web page in the coming weeks.

 There will be a stipend of $500.00 for any selected pieces.

 Submissions shall be either a piece of art (any media) presented on a 15” x 20” board or a digital image on the same 15” x 20” format (min.
 600 dpi).
 Note that all hard copies will be digitally copied.
 All images will be enlarged to fit the final wall display.
 The Design Team will be responsible for all enlargements and any cropping as required.

 Final Installed Images: Final installed images are currently being planned to be printed images on vinyl wall-coverings.